Museums are important. They connect us to our collective culture. They have the power to foster meaningful conversations and self-reflection.

 Are you the kind of person who is inspired by fine art?
 The environment?
 Human connection?
 Architecture?

 Boulder County is lucky enough to have inspiring museums of all genres.
 And the best thing about museums?
 They’re always changing and evolving.
-Here’s everything you need to know about what’s new with Boulder County Museums.
+The Burgess Group of Boulder realtors list everything you need to know about what’s new with Boulder County Museums.

 Museum of Boulder

 Sonder.
 That’s the word for the feeling of wonder that consumes you when struck with the realization that every life is as vivid and complex as your own.